Justiciability: Prudential rules

+As with judge-made rules in general, Congress has power to expand, limit, or prohibit prudential justiciability rules by law.

 State courts

 State courts tend to require a similar set of circumstances, although some states permit their courts to give advisory opinions on questions of law, even though there may be no actual dispute between parties to resolve.
 Unlike federal courts with limited jurisdiction, state courts are not bound by the “case or controversy” clause of Art.
 III, Section 2 of the U.S. Constitution.
 Federal courts' decisions on mootness, advisory opinions, and related matters may be considered and even found persuasive, depending on the state's laws, but are not controlling.

 Under the "ministerial exception" based on the First Amendment, courts decline to hear defamation, employment and other actions founded on statements or beliefs that necessarily implicate the truth or falsity of religious doctrine.

 In the United Kingdom

 The issue of non-justiciability has been recognized in Buttes Gas and Oil Co. v Hammer, where Lord Wilberforce stated that the principle "that the courts will not adjudicate upon the transactions of foreign sovereign states" is not a matter of discretion, but is "inherent in the nature of the judicial process".
 The principle was further developed in Kuwait Airways Corp. v Iraqi Airways Co..